FirstLegoLeague/launcher/docs/userguide.md

 **Advanced**

-Configure the software logging level and Network Adaptor here.
+Configure the software logging level and Network Adaptor.

 ## Login

 Access to the module screens are password protected.
-Each of the 4 predefined roles (admin, scorekeeper, referee and MC) has it's own password.
+Each of the 4 predefined roles (admin, scorekeeper, referee and mc) has it's own password.

 - `admin` - tournament administrator or head referee.
 Default password: admin
 - `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
 Can also view all scores entered so far.
 Default password: scorekeeper